 We’re committed to reducing the burden from COVID-19 and keeping America on the road.
 The future for millions of Americas is very uncertain, and that last thing we want you to worry about is a sudden car breakdown.
 An extended car warranty is an essential investment to make during uncertain times like now.
 Endurance pays for the mechanic directly for both parts and labor, which allows you to spend more time relaxing versus stressing.

 If you call us now, you can receive $300 off any Endurance vehicle protection plan AND receive $250 in reward vouchers to spend on grocery and food delivery, baby and health care essentials, and more.
-As a bonus, you’ll also receive a second set of $250 reward vouchers once you make your 3rd monthly payment.
 Our team is ready to find you the best protection plan for your budget and auto protection needs.